This post is also available in: Italiano (Italian) Deutsch (German) 日本語 (Japanese)

 The days of drafting with pencil, paper, and protractors are winding down as most engineers, PCB designers, and architects become experts at using CAD (computer-aided design) software.
-CAD is software specifically created to help draft documentation, visualize 2D or 3D design concepts using photorealistic renderings, simulate real-world functionality, and export CAD data to computer-aided manufacturing (CAM) software.
+CAD is software specifically to help draft documentation, visualize 2D or 3D design concepts using photorealistic renderings, simulate real-world functionality, and export CAD data to computer-aided manufacturing (CAM) software.

 Working in CAD Software

-In CAD, engineers can choose from preloaded models like doors and windows or start from scratch by utilizing fill-in parameters.
+With 3D CAD, engineers can choose from preloaded models like doors and windows or start from scratch by utilizing fill-in parameters.

-- Increased accuracy for drawing precise dimensions
+- Increased accuracy for 2D drawing precise dimensions

 - Automating common processes